 For high humidities, the response time of the detector system limits the functionality of FISH.
-In general, the intensity of the generated fluorescence radiation increases 5 with increasing water vapor content.
-Thus the time between subsequent counts detected by the photomultiplier PMT becomes shorter with a higher amount of water vapor molecules in the air.
-As the PMT sensor and the electronics needs a certain time to process the signal produced by one fluorescence photon, additional photons will not be processed and thus not counted in this so called dead time.
-The dead time of the PMT sensor system and the processing electronics was experimentally determined to be $DT = 370 \, \text{ns}$ .
+In general, the intensity of the generated fluorescence radiation increases with increasing water vapor content.
+Thus, the time between subsequent counts detected by the photomultiplier PMT becomes shorter with a higher amount of water vapor molecules in the air.
+As the PMT sensor and the electronics needs a certain time to process the signal produced by one fluorescence photon, additional photons will not be processed and thus not counted in this so-called dead time.
+The dead time of the PMT sensor system and the processing electronics was experimentally determined to be $DT = 370\,\mathrm{ns}$.

-The PMT count rate, $N_a$ , is higher at lower pressures due to less absorption of the Lyman- $\alpha$ by oxygen.
+The PMT count rate, $N{\rm g}$, at one humidity level is higher at lower pressures due to less absorption of the Lyman- α by oxygen.
+In fact, the fluorescence count rate $N{\rm g}$ is much more sensitive on the Lyman- α intensity than on the number of water vapor molecules in the cell.
 The loss of counts due to the detector dead time is thus much more pronounced at lower pressures in the FISH measuring cell under high humidity conditions (atypical for the atmosphere).
-As the water vapor content measured during operation on aircraft as well as the atmospheric pressure in the UT/LS are usually low, this effect on the airborne FISH measurements is negligible.
-For laboratory experiments, however, the impact of the detector dead time on the measured count rate $N{a,\text{meas}}$ , can be corrected by assuming a Poisson process for incoming photons:
+As the water vapor content measured during operation on aircraft in the UT/LS is usually low, this effect on the airborne FISH measurements is negligible.
+For laboratory experiments, however, the impact of the detector dead time on the measured count rate $N{\rm g,meas}$ can be corrected by assuming a Poisson process for incoming photons:

-$$N{g,\text{true}} = \frac{N{g,\text{meas}}}{1 - N{g,\text{meas}} \cdot \text{DT}}.$$ (4)
+$$N{\rm g,true} = \frac{N{\rm g,meas}}{1 - N{\rm g,meas} \cdot \rm DT}.$$ (4)

-Figure 5 (bottom panel) displays the highest WVMR level from the same calibration run as in Fig. 4 except that using Eqs.
+Figure 5 (bottom panel) displays the highest WVMR level from the same calibration run as in Fig. 4 except for using Eqs.
 (3) and (4) instead of Eq.
 (1).
 As expected, the modified FISH calibration evaluation (green line) levels out the dependence of WVMR on the cell pressure and therefore decreases the FISH uncertainty for high WVMR and low cell pressure considerably.
-The calibration factor $c_k$ changes very little due to the detector dead time correction ( $c_k = 0.00194$ compared to $c_k = 0.00209$ ), whereas $f{ij}$ is shifted from 3.47 down to 1.22, which is close to the theoretical value of 1.15.
-This calibration run demonstrates an extreme example of the outgassing effect, usually the variations of $f{ij}$ are smaller.
+When the calibration data are evaluated with the additional correction factor $X{\rm w}$, the calibration factor $c{\rm k}$ changes very little due to the detector dead time correction ($c{\rm k}=0.00194$ compared to $c{\rm k}=0.00209$), whereas $f{\rm u}$ is shifted from 3.47 down to 1.22, which is close to the theoretical value of 1.15.
+This calibration run demonstrates an extreme example of the outgassing effect; usually, the variations of $f{\rm u}$ are smaller.

-We checked all FISH datasets susceptible to changes when applying the modified FISH calibration evaluation.
+We checked all FISH data sets susceptible to changes when applying the modified FISH calibration evaluation.
 For atmospheric WVMR and pressure ranges, FISH data remain unchanged.
 Only during measurements at the AIDA chamber (see Sect.
-5.2, Fig. 11) where experiments with high WVMR at low pressures and low WVMR at high pressures were performed, does the modified calibration equation become important.
+5.2, Fig. 11), where experiments with high WVMR at low pressures and low WVMR at high pressures were performed, does the modified calibration equation become important.